Vern-AllWorks-LLC/alohadb/README.md

     ninja -C builddir -j$(nproc)
     ninja -C builddir install

-For detailed documentation, see the AlohaDB User Guide or the PostgreSQL documentation at <https://www.postgresql.org/docs/18/>.
+For detailed documentation, see the AlohaDB User Guide at <https://www.opencan.ai/alohadb-guide.html> or the PostgreSQL documentation at <https://www.postgresql.org/docs/18/>.

 For more information visit <https://opencan.ai/>.